 The EPZ is the area surrounding an NPP for which plans/procedures exist to ensure that prompt and effective actions occur to protect the health and safety of the public in the event of an incident at the NPP.
-FEMA recognizes two types of EPZs for planning purposes: the plume exposure pathway EPZ and the ingestion exposure pathway EPZ.
+FEMA recognizes two types of EPZs for planning purposes: the plume exposure pathway EPZ and the ingestion exposure pathway EPZ (IPZ).
 Each EPZ is a roughly circular area, with the NPP at the center.
-Exhibit I-2 summarizes the characteristics of these two types of EPZs.
+Exhibit I-1 summarizes the characteristics of these two types of EPZs.

 The EPZ sizes represent a technical judgment based on the type and quantity of hazardous materials (HAZMAT) present (source term) and the potential risks where detailed planning is needed to ensure adequate response to an emergency.
 An EPZ may include more than one state.
-"Split" jurisdictions (i.e., part of the jurisdiction is included in the EPZ and part is not) also exist.
+"Split" jurisdictions (i.e., part of the jurisdiction is included in the EPZ, and part is not) also exist.
 In these cases, EPZ boundaries are determined based on consultation with all parties involved, including OROs, FEMA, and the NRC.
 In some cases, the entire jurisdiction is included in the EPZ.

-Exhibit I-2: EPZ Characteristics
+Exhibit I-1: EPZ Characteristics

-Plume Exposure Pathway Ingestion Exposure Pathway Exposure Sources Whole-body external exposure to gamma radiation from the passing plume and from deposited material Thyroid exposure through inhalation from the passing plume Ingestion of contaminated water or foods, such as milk, fresh vegetables, and aquatic foodstuffs, may result in increased risk of radiation-induced cancer to the thyroid, bone marrow, and other organs Committed effective dose equivalent exposure to other critical organs through inhalation Size Approximately 10-mile radius Approximately 50-mile radius
+Plume Exposure Pathway Ingestion Exposure Pathway Exposure Sources Whole-body external exposure to gamma radiation from the passing plume and from deposited material Thyroid exposure through inhalation from the passing plume Committed effective dose exposure to other critical organs through inhalation Ingestion of contaminated water or foods, such as milk, fresh vegetables, and aquatic foodstuffs, may result in an increased risk of radiation-induced cancer to the thyroid, bone marrow, and other organs Size Approximately 10-mile radius Approximately 50-mile radius